MarcBoule/ImpromptuModular/README.md

 	1. (**GOOD**) Default settings, but activating the options "*On Stop -> Do internal reset*" and "*On Stop -> Send reset pulse*" in Clocked.
 This causes both the clock generator and the sequencer to restart when stopping the clock, and is equivalent to stopping the clock and manually pressing reset in case (iv).

-	1. **Note**: The option "*Outputs reset high when not running*" in Clocked can also be deactivated without consequence when run cables are used, and should be set for optimal use of the other modules in the patch.
+	1. **Note**: The option "*Outputs high on reset when not running*" in Clocked can also be deactivated without consequence when run cables are used, and should be set for optimal use of the other modules in the patch.

 When Clocked is used with sequential switches or other non-Impromptu sequencers, and first steps are not playing correctly upon reset, the following guidelines may be of help:

-1. The option "*Outputs reset high when not running*" should ideally be in its defaut state in Clocked (i.e. checked), but ultimately the user should experiment with both settings to see which one works best for the setup and modules being used.
+1. The option "*Outputs high on reset when not running*" should ideally be in its defaut state in Clocked (i.e. checked), but ultimately the user should experiment with both settings to see which one works best for the setup and modules being used.

 1. The reset and clock signals coming from Clocked should preferrably not pass through any other module and should be connected directly to the sequencer or sequential switch.